Course Architecture Intensive

 The Course Architecture Intensive is offered in two formats, depending on your starting point and the level of execution support needed.

-Full Course Build
+Complete Course Build (Ground-Up)

-$6,500–$9,500, depending on scope and deliverables.
+Typical investment: $8,500–$10,000, depending on scope and deliverables.

 Course Overhaul